liweinan/liweinan.github.io/_posts/2017-03-04-how-to-use-tomcat-vault.md

 ---
-title: How To Use Tomcat Vault
+title: "How To Use Tomcat Vault"
-abstract: Tomcat Vault is a tool that allows you to encrypt the passwords in Apache Tomcat configuration files.
-In this article I'd like to show you how to integrate it into Apache Tomcat.
+abstract: "Tomcat Vault is a tool that allows you to encrypt the passwords in Apache Tomcat configuration files.
+In this article I'd like to show you how to integrate it into Apache Tomcat."
 ---

 # {{ page.title }}